ioccc-src/winner/2012/zeitak/README.md

     ./try.sh
 ```

-NOTE: the program prints an error and exits on the first nesting error so it
+**NOTE**: the program prints an error and exits on the first nesting error so it
 will not detect multiple issues.